tessercat/pbx-docs/client/notes.md

 # Client ID, session ID and peer ID

+They're all the same thing.

-The web app models Client objects as a server-generated client ID and password.
+The web app models Client objects as a server-generated, per-channel client ID and password.
 Both values are UUID fields.

 The web app channel template
-and the JavaScript client View class expose client ID as a View object variable, and it's used only by Client objects as the "login" parameter in verto login messages.
+and the JavaScript client View class expose client ID as a View object variable, and it's used by Client objects as the "login" parameter in verto login messages.

 The verto module
+doesn't provide
+a peer-to-peer messaging channel, but it's possible to send messages between peers addressed by client ID "login" username.

+(A FreeSWITCH Lua script
+intercepts the `MESSAGE` events and forwards them to the target peer using the FreeSWITCH `chat` application.)

+The verto module
-requires a UUID session ID
+also requires a UUID `sessid`
-in all JSON-RPC messages,
+in JSON-RPC messages.
+A client's `sessid`
+is exposed to other clients
+in channel broadcast messages.

+(The FreeSWITCH verto JavaScript library generates `sessid` and stores it in `localStorage` so the library can re-attach channels when users reload the browser page, for example.)

+Since client ID as login username must be exposed so that FreeSWITCH can route peer-to-peer messages between clients, and since `sessid` is exposed to clients in channel broadcast messages,
+I think it makes sense
+to use client ID for both.

-and Client objects
+Peer objects display
-retrieve session ID
-from `sessionStorage` when created, or generate and store a new session ID if one can't be found in storage.
+and send/receive client IDs
+as variable `peerId`
+only as a reminder to myself

-Peer objects
+that Peer objects provide
-expose session ID,
-but not client ID,
-to other peers
-in presence events/messages
-and connection negotiation messages.
+single simple peer-to-peer
+WebRTC connections.

 # Signal channel